 The recipe below is my favorite version of homemade pretzels adjusted to locally available ingredients.

 In a large bowl, combine bread flour and Saf yeast with a whisk.
-In a small bowl, combine lukewarm water, salt, and barley syrup.
-Stir until salt dissolved and add to the flour.
+In a small bowl, combine all poolish, lukewarm water, salt, and barley syrup.
+Add it to the flour.
 Using chopsticks, mix dry and liquid ingredients to make flaky crumbs.

 Add softened butter and make a dough.
 Knead by hand for about 5 minutes until smooth and elastic.
 Shape the dough into a ball, place in a large bowl, cover with plastic wrap and let ferment for 1 hour at room temperature (~72F).